l7mp/learning-go/99-labs/04-immutability/README.md

 ## Preliminaries

 Recall, SplitDim is a web app that lets groups of people keep track of who owns who.
 The web service implements the following API endpoints:
-- `GET: /`: a static HTML/JS artifact that you can use to interact with the app from a browser,
+- `GET /`: serves a static HTML/JS artifact that you can use to interact with the app from a browser;
-- `POST: /api/transfer`: register a transfer between two users of a given amount,
+- `POST /api/transfer`: register a transfer between two users for a given amount;
-- `GET: /api/accounts`: return the list of current balances for each registered user,
+- `GET /api/accounts`: return the balance for each registered user;
-- `GET: /api/clear`: return the list of transfers that would allow users to clear their debts, and
+- `GET /api/clear`: return a minimal list of transfers that would allow users to clear their debts; and
-- `GET: /api/reset`: reset all balances to zero.
+- `GET /api/reset`: reset all balances to zero.

 The data layer is currently rather primitive, maintaining the entire account database in memory: